sensu/sensu-alpha-documentation/06-checks-and-assets.md

   asset are System.OS=='linux'
 - Next, you create an asset for freebsd named `curl/freebsd`; the filter would look like `System.OS=='freebsd'`
-- Finally to associate the assets with a check, you can refer the group by it's prefix.
+- Finally to associate the assets with a check, you can refer the group by its prefix.
 Eg. a check named `check-website` with assets `['curl'].`

 ### Sensu Query Language